eghm/rtools/EXAMPLES.md

 * execute
    * parallel --tag --nonall --sshloginfile servers.txt rtools/bin/remoteSmokeTest.sh 35920 env11.rice.kuali.org ie 8 windows_2003

-OLD SMOKE TESTS: pass everything on command line, but the the test might be overwritten by LegacyITUsers.txt is populated
+OLD PARALLEL SMOKE TESTS: pass everything on command line, but the the test might be overwritten by LegacyITUsers.txt is populated
 * create LegacyITsUsers.txt file from within a R_VERSION directory:
     * smokeTestUsersList.sh
 * Logged in locally as ec2-user, breakup the tests.txt list and push each server its own chunk.